CruuzAzul/appwrite-workshop/docs/en/workshop/configuration/appwrite-configuration.md

 <Image src="/assets/workshop/configuration/console/console_select_platform.png" imageAlt="Console select platform" withSpacing></Image>

 Under **Add a platform**, add a **Web app**.
 This will allow us to link our web application to this Appwrite instance later.

-You can give your web application any name you like, and for the hostname, you should enter `localhost` because it is the domain name that your web application will use to communicate with the Appwrite APIs 📡
+You can give your web application the name `AppVenture Web`, and for the hostname, you should enter `localhost` because it is the domain name that your web application will use to communicate with the Appwrite APIs 📡

 <Image src="/assets/workshop/configuration/console/console_add_platform.png" imageAlt="Console form add platform" withSpacing></Image>